Microchromosome

+Function

+Microchromosomes are characteristically very small and often cytogenetically indistinguishable in a karyotype, which makes ordering and identifying chromosomes into a coherent karyotype particularly difficult.
 While originally thought to be insignificant fragments of chromosomes, in species where they have been studied they have been found to be rich in genes and high in GC content.
 In chickens, microchromosomes have been estimated to contain between 50 and 75% of all genes.
-The presence of microchromosomes makes ordering and identifying chromosomes into a coherent karyotype particularly difficult.
 During metaphase, they appear merely as 0.5-1.5 μm long specks.
 Their small size and poor condensation into heterochromatin means they generally lack the diagnostic banding patterns and distinct centromere locations used for chromosome identification.